sysam68/mem0_dify_plugin/README_OLD.md

 ### Usage in Dify

-1. In Dify workflows, place `retrieve_memory` before LLM calls to provide context
+1. In Dify workflows, place `search_memory` before LLM calls to provide context
 2. Add `add_memory` after LLM responses to store new interactions
 3. `user_id` can be customized in workflow run API
 4. Note: iframe and webapp modes currently don't support user_id due to lack of access control